 Dupuytren Contracture

-- Not the same as “trigger finger,” which is caused by thickening of the distal flexor tendon
+- Distinct from “trigger finger,” which results from thickening of the distal flexor tendon.

 - Similar change rarely occurs in plantar fascia, usually appearing simultaneously.